akesling/turntable/README.rst

 - Considering the inherently single-core design of TurnTable, allow multiple nodes to run from the same hose.
     - This implies that a node should be able to "insert" a node on the same host by effectively forking
     - Allow node to run in non-storage mode.
-Then each server can run a non-storage node independently of the ring which a potentially current routing table.
+Then each server can run a non-storage node independently of the ring which has a potentially current routing table.
 Allowing "passive" nodes to be "insertion-brokers".

 - At some point "effective replicants" should be a TurnTable param.
 E.G. one should be able to choose the number of copies a given element-set should have.